gvwilson/thirdbit/src/fiction/iffy/index.md

 And the *Ginny* doesn't know anythin' about him leavin'.
 I guess he thought about that warrant an' figured he didn't like the odds."

-The Australian Navy was waiting for them in force as they reached the old ship that was Halley's breakwater.
+The Australian Navy was waiting for them as they sailed past the old ship that was Halley's breakwater.
 A pair of sailors in waterproof parkas boarded the *Guinevere* and took up positions by the pilot house as Aunt Naggie steered them in.
 That felt like an afterthought compared to the drones, zodiacs, and people